 How do we store your data

 • We currently store all personal information on a secure, online database managed by a US company called Planning Center.
 They do not sell our information on to third parties.
-To read more about Planning Center and their approach to data security, visit their website.
+To read more about Planning Center and their approach to data security, please visit the relevant privacy, GDPR, and security sections of their website.

 • We use MailChimp to send out weekly notices to the congregation and quarterly updates to our supporters around the world.
 Our email distribution lists are stored on a secure MailChimp server and (per their policy) are not sold on to third parties.
-To read more about MailChimp and their policies, visit their website.
+You can read more about MailChimp’s specific practices on the privacy section of their website.
 Furthermore, only staff members have permission to access and send emails using our MailChimp lists.

 • Your personal data will be treated as strictly confidential and will only be shared with other staff members/deacons of the church in order to carry out a service to other church members or for purposes connected with the church.
 We will not share your information with third parties unless legally required to do so, or when it is necessary for our own operations (e.g. payroll).